sal55/pcl/README.md

 Neither really make applications much faster.
 Using locals in register can sometimes give impressive results with benchmarks, or where an M-language routine is called from my scripting language.
 Mainly they just make the code smaller.
 As it is, the very impressive throughputs of all my language tools are achieved with pretty much unoptimised code.

 PCL's x64 backend doesn't yet have even the above enhancements.
-So neither M7 nor the new C compiler have them (so code generated by them is a little bit larger too).
+So neither M7 nor the new C compiler have them (that means code generated by them is a little bit larger too).

 They will be added in due course.
 Generated PCL code can be tided up too.
 Some is up to the host compiler.
 There are some reductions that can be done by the PCL API functions (for example combining sequences involving address calculations).
 But at the moment all that is low priority.
 I can live without a 10% improvement in speed or size!